nicholaiTukanov/weak-det-hw/README.md

 Our idea is to have a scheduling algorithm that will pack metadata into each instruction.
 This metadata will be stored into a typedefined instruction struct.

 ```
-// a struct for the metadata of an instruction
 typedef struct {
     int instr_id;
     int thread_id;